-If you are a higher rate (40% in 2018/19) or additional rate (45% in 2018/19) taxpayer, you will have to pay extra tax.
+If you are a higher rate (40% in 2019/20) or additional rate (45% in 2019/20) taxpayer, you will have to pay extra tax.
 The profit on the policy is treated as the very top slice of your income.
 If you are a higher rate taxpayer, you will pay tax at 40% less the 20% tax that you are treated as having already paid.
-If the profit is likely to be taxable partly at 20% and partly at 40% there is a special relief called 'top slicing' available.
-Please contact HMRC if you think this is likely to apply to you, or you can read more about it in HMRC’s technical Insurance Policy Holder Manual.

 You need to show the profits on your tax return if you need to complete one and you will receive details of the amount to be included from your insurance company.
 This is called a chargeable event gain certificate.
 If you do not receive a certificate you should contact the company and ask for one.

-You should bear in mind that any life insurance profits count as your income when working out what married couple's allowances you may be entitled to.
-Even though you may still be a 20% taxpayer, the loss of married couple's allowance means you will effectively be paying more tax.
+You should bear in mind that any life insurance profits count as your income when working out what married couple's allowance you may be entitled to.
+Even though you may still be a basic-rate taxpayer, the loss of married couple's allowance means you will effectively be paying more tax.
 You can see more about married couple's allowance restrictions in the pensioners section.

 Policy pays out on death

 If the policy pays out on your death, your estate will only pay tax on the difference between the surrender value and the premiums you paid, even where the total benefits paid out from the policy are more than the surrender value.
-This is so that you are only taxed on the profit you make from the investment up to the date of your death and not on any life insurance element – called mortality profit.
+This is so that you are only taxed on the profit you make from the investment up to the date of your death and not on any life insurance element.
+This is called the ‘mortality profit’.